gravitational/teleport/rfd/0175-spiffe-federation.md

 - Incompatibility with renewal mechanisms that rely on an X.509 client certificate being presented (e.g BotInstance renewals) as only one client certificate can be presented.
+- Building the ability to validate X.509 certificates issued by arbitrary CAs into our TLS servers is complex and error-prone.
+We risk a compromised CA being able to issue user certificates that would be trusted by Teleport.

 JWT SVIDs also come with their own challenges: